housecurve/housecurve.github.io/HELP.md

 Try to reduce background noise as this will improve accuracy.

-HouseCurve measurements may be affected by iPhone/iPad cases.
+Measurements may be affected by iPhone/iPad cases when using the built in microphone.

 Take many measurements.
 Try to cover all the places a listener might be in the listening area.
 Try to hold the microphone where a listener’s ears would be located.
 The average measurement will cancel out small variances allowing a best-fit tune for the whole listening area.